El Torcal de Antequera

 - Parking Caravans overnight is NOT allowed

-From there you can drive on to visit some of the other towns like, Grazalema, Zahara de la Sierra and Setenil de las Bodegas.
-Most of these are located in the Sierra de Grazalema which is another huge national park with spectacular scenery around every corner.
+From there you can visit some of the other towns like, Grazalema, Zahara de la Sierra and Setenil de las Bodegas.
+Most of these are located in the Sierra de Grazalema Natural Park which has spectacular scenery around every corner.

 Malaga 47 km / 1 hour